Image

 “We’re running out of space in storage for beer,” he said.
 “Something had to give.”

-Patchy rain nearby, with a high of 76 and low of 69 degrees.
-Patchy rain nearby in the morning, clear for the afternoon and evening,
+Patchy rain nearby, with a high of 78 and low of 70 degrees.
+Don't forget your umbrella!
+Sunny in the morning, patchy rain nearby during the afternoon, partly cloudy for the evening, patchy rain nearby overnight.

 Thank goodness Alanui is on the job!
 I heard even Bezos is in on it